kuzzleio/documentation-old/src/guide/getting-started/index.md

 * creates a new document containing the message "Hello, World" in `mycollection` within the `playground` index,
 * logs a success message to the console if everything went fine,
 * logs an error message if any of the previous actions failed,
-* disconnects from Kuzzle Backend after the document is created or if an error occurs.
+* disconnects from Kuzzle after the document is created or if an error occurs.

 Run your file in Node.js